-Uniforms can be tricky to buy as each school have their own rules on what type of clothing they require.
-If practicable buy a low-cost jumper, cardigan and trousers and buy a school crest separate to sew on.
+Uniforms can be tricky to buy as each school has its own rules on what type of clothing they require.
+If practicable buy a low-cost jumper, cardigan, and trousers and buy a school crest separate to sew on.

 Know your rights

 You may be entitled to the Back to School Clothing and Footwear Allowance to help with costs.
 Please log on here for details.